HauptSoc/HauptSocWeb/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a sociologist working at the Karlsruhe Institute of Technology.
-My research concerns the the reasons and consequences of economic inequality in modern societies.
+My research concerns reasons and consequences of economic inequality in modern societies.
 I published work about the relations of occupations to wage inequality, income richness, changes for low-income households, poverty, and the gender wage gap.
 More recent work concerns how to apply distributional methods properly.